qualcomm-linux/build-guide/topic/k2c-qli-build-ga/introduction.rst

    - Prebuilt binaries along with Platform eSDK links are listed in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240929204440/ReleaseNote.html#prebuilt-flashable-images-along-with-esdk>`__.

      The Platform eSDK is an installer generated from the Qualcomm Linux software.
 It provides a complete Yocto environment that allows you to sync, modify, compile, and install applications and open-source plug-ins.
-For more information, see :ref:`How to download the Platform eSDK <section_imr_xc4_1cc_vinayjk_07-12-24-1513-38-780>`.
+For more information, see :ref:`Download the Platform eSDK <section_imr_xc4_1cc_vinayjk_07-12-24-1513-38-780>`.

    - See `hardware SoCs <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-115/soc.html>`__ that are supported on Qualcomm Linux.